tethys-ts/tethysts/sphinx/source/installation.rst

 Requirements
 ------------
-The package dependencies are: zstandard, pandas, xarray, scipy, boto3, orjson, requests, and shapely.
+The package dependencies are: tethys-data-models, zstandard, pandas, xarray, scipy, boto3, orjson, requests, and shapely.